alf-tool/alf-core/README.md

 operators.
 This way, a tool can check that a query is statically valid, i.e. that it respects operator preconditions.
-While this approach has the major advantage of allowing strong optimizations, it also has a few drawbacks (as knowing the heading of used datasources in advance) and is difficult to mary with dynamically-typed languages like Ruby.
+While this approach has the major advantage of allowing strong optimizations, it also has a few drawbacks (as the need to know the heading of used datasources in advance) and is difficult to mary with dynamically-typed languages like Ruby.
 Therefore, Alf takes another approach, which is similar to duck-typing.
-In essence, this approach can be summarized as
+In essence, this approach can be summarized as follows:
-follows:

-- _You have the responsibility of ensuring that the evaluation of your query will succeed and will return valid results_
+- _You have the responsibility of not violating operators' preconditions.
+If you do, Alf has the responsibility of returning correct results._.
 - No problem dude!

 ## Getting started in shell